SSWConsulting/SSW.Rules.Content/rules/document-discoveries/rule.md

 :::
 :::

-::: ok
+::: bad
-Figure: Okay Example - Sending an email to confirm updates to the Work Item.
+Figure: Bad Example - Sending an email to confirm updates to the Work Item.
 :::

 ::: good